eepp/ctf-testsuite/doc/ctf-data-validation-format.md

 }
 ```

-The values of the `header`, `stream-context`, `context`, and `payload`
-properties must be field objects.
-They may be absent if the event
+Any property of an event object must be a field object, or may be
-doesn't have any header, stream event context, context, or payload.
+absent if the event doesn't have any such property.
+The event object

-Any of the `header`, `stream-context`, `context`, and `payload`
-properties may be set to `null` to skip its validation.
+properties may also be set to `null` to skip their validation.

 ### Integer field